Metropolitan District Homeowners’ Rights Task Force

 Sterling Ranch - It Sounds Criminal...

-by Atreides, about 1 year ago
+by Atreides, over 2 years ago

 I live in Sterling Ranch (Littleton) and am part of a metro district.
 The metro district governance here is crazy enough that people usually find it unbelievable or assume it must be illegal.
 Sadly, it is both real and legal.